Skip to content

 Choosing the Right Open-Source LLM Variant & File Format

-2. File & quantization format – the extension (.gguf, .gptq, …) tells you how the weights are packed for inference on different hardware.
+2. File format – the extension (.gguf, .gptq, .awq, etc.) describes how the weights are stored and where they run best (CPU, GPU, mobile, etc.).

 Quick-Guide on pyproject.toml